2020 Tampa Bay Buccaneers season: Week 16: at Detroit Lions

 Tampa Bay clinched a playoff berth for the first time since 2007 defeating Detroit on a record-setting day.
 The Buccaneers routed the Lions 47–7 at Ford Field on a Saturday afternoon game.
 The Lions were without multiple members of their coaching staff, due to COVID-19 protocols, and failed to score any points on offense.
 Quarterback Tom Brady threw for 348 yards and four touchdown passes for a perfect 158.3 passer rating, en route to a 34–0 halftime lead.
 Brady rested in the second half, and backup Blaine Gabbert took over in the third quarter.
 The Buccaneers won their third straight game off their bye week, and ended the regular season with a 6–2 road record, tied for the best in team history.

 Mike Evans caught ten passes for 181 yards and two touchdowns to bring his season total to 960 yards, just shy of his 7th straight 1,000-yard receiving season.
 Evans would set an NFL record if he were to become the first player to have 1,000 yards receiving in his first seven seasons.
 Brady's four touchdown passes put him at 36 total for the year, a single-season franchise record.
 It was also Brady's 300th career regular season game.
 The Buccaneers offense had 410 net yards of offense in the first half, and 588 total yards in the game, both club records.
 The 34–0 halftime lead was the largest such in team history, and the 40-point winning margin was the second-largest in team history.

 Trailing 40–0, the Lions finally got on the board midway through the third quarter with a 74-yard punt return touchdown by Jamal Agnew.
 Quarterback Matthew Stafford left the game early with an ankle injury, and backups David Blough and Chase Daniel combined for only 135 yards, 4 sacks, and 1 interception.

 Rob Gronkowski scored on two touchdown passes, and Antonio Brown got his second touchdown reception with the Buccaneers.
 One day earlier on Christmas Day, New Orleans clinched the NFC South division title.
 Tampa Bay with the victory, secured a wild card berth, their first playoff appearance in thirteen seasons.
 It is also their first appearance as a wild card team since 2001.
+This was the last time the Buccaneers failed to clinched the NFC South until 2025.